 On December 13, 2018, the Company entered into a series of agreements with Corporacion Aceros Arequipa S.A. ("Aceros") to acquire the rights to three key inlier mineral concessions, which include Fierrazo and Nioc.
 If the Aceros Option is fully exercised, a joint venture would be formed in which the Company would hold an 80% interest (Aceros - 20%).
 The joint venture would combine the 530 hectare Aceros concessions plus 4,600 hectares of Auryn's Sombrero land position.
-The Company is required to make a series of option payments totalling US\$800,000, which includes the US\$140,000 paid upon signing, as well as completing US\$5.15 million in work expenditures over a five-year period, of which US\$0.3 million has been spent to date.
+The Company is required to make a series of option payments totalling US\$800,000, of which US\$200,000 has been paid, as well as completing US\$5.15 million in work expenditures over a five-year period, of which US\$0.3 million has been spent to date.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended December 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)

-2019 Exploration
+Exploration